Suji04/doodle_classifier/README.md

 # doodle_classifier
-This is a CNN modle which can predict doodles belonging to 5 classes (star, sun, moon, rainbow and cloud).
-I've created the CNN in keras and for deployment in the brower I used flask server.
+This is a CNN model which can predict doodles belonging to 5 classes (star, sun, moon, rainbow and cloud).
+I've created the CNN in keras and for deployment in the browser I used flask server.
 Front end stuffs are done by HTML, CSS, native JS and jQuery.

 This web app supports two modes to input a doodle.